PonyCui/PPEtcHosts/README.md

 ## Install

-add "src" files to your project, or 'Pod NSEtcHosts'.
+add "src" files to your project.

 ## Usage